SergioGal100/SergioGal100/README.md

 - 👋 I’m Sergio Galarza, a full time data analyst who love technologies and mathematics.
 I'm working in improving my code skills and my problem solving ability.
 My dream is
 - to become a great data engineer and start working in my own ML models with cloud tecnologies.
 I'm learning fundamentals for data engineering and advanced Python
 - programming.
 In this GitHub i will put my journey to reach my goals and anyone who is willing to help me or learn together is welcome.
-- 💞️ I’m looking to collaborate on gaming, ML, Algorithms, Math and ML.
+- 💞️ I’m looking to collaborate on gaming, ML, Algorithms and logic.
 - 📫 How to reach me sergiogalarza100@icloud.com

 <!---